SlowDash integrates Python scripts written by users, with features including:

 will enable editing of the Python scripts on the

 SlowDash web page.
-While this is convenient, be aware what it means.
+While this is convenient, please keep in mind what it

-Python scripts can do anything, such as system("rm *")
+means.
+Python scripts can do anything, such as

-destruction by novice operators, it might be safer to run two instances
+unintended destruction by novice operators, it may be safer to run two

-of SlowDash, one with full features and one with limited operations
+instances of SlowDash: one with full features and one with limited

-(without or only with selected tasks); the slowdash
+operations (without or only with selected tasks).
+The

-Functions in SlowTask scripts can be called from SlowDash GUI.
-If a
+Functions in SlowTask scripts can be called from the SlowDash GUI.
+If

 ) has a function like this